nifyacorp/notification-worker/README.md

 # Nifya Notification Worker

 A Cloud Run service that processes notifications from various content processors (BOE, Real Estate, etc.) and creates user notifications in the database.
+This service listens to a PubSub subscription and processes incoming messages to generate user notifications based on document matches.

 ## 🚀 Features